 During the first two weeks of school, teachers will eat lunch with their classes.
-This will not only help teachers to build relationships with their new students, but will also be a time where teachers can: model good manners and proper table etiquette, review and practice RACER cafeteria expectations, and model and practice following the cafeteria management plan.
+This will not only help teachers to build relationships with their new students, but it will also be a time where teachers can: model good manners and proper table etiquette, review and practice RACER cafeteria expectations, and model and practice following the cafeteria management plan.
+It is VITAL that teachers adhere to the cafeteria procedures while sitting with students to help model expectations and to correct misbehavior.